AndyW-llm/ALMA_20240829/README.md

     - **Work in progress**:

-## Design Choices: Rationale and Implementation
+## Design Choices Rationale and Implementation

 ### Implementation Focus
 The application is designed with scalability and future improvements in mind.
 The architecture supports the easy integration of criterion-specific workflows, allowing the system to adapt to updated criteria and evolving requirements.
 This forward-thinking approach ensures that the application remains flexible and robust, enabling seamless enhancements without overhauling the entire system.
 For more details, see the [Potential Improvements](#potential-improvement) section.